Parents text content

 What is PEGI?

 This criteria has been established by experts in the field of child protection, psychology, the law and media.
-These criteria help them to decide what game content is appropriate in each of five rating groups.
+It helps analysts to decide what game content is appropriate in each of the five rating groups.

 All games released in the UK will have one of the following PEGI age ratings on the packaging: 3, 7, 12, 16 or 18.
 The rating means that the game shouldn't be played by a young person under that age.